petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/clustering/configuring-the-database.md

 ---
 # Configuring the Database

-Liferay supports many database software options such as MySQL, MariaDB, or PostgreSQL.
+Liferay supports many databases, like MySQL, MariaDB, or PostgreSQL.
 By default, a Liferay bundle uses an embedded HSQL database appropriate for demo purposes.
 For production use, you must use a separate database.
 See [configuring a database](https://learn.liferay.com/w/dxp/installation-and-upgrades/installing-liferay/configuring-a-database) to learn more.

 ## Running MariaDB in Docker